oymotion/gForceSDKArduino/README.md

     > the gestures properly.

 ## Trouble shooting
-1. Some Arduino boards may use GPIO to stimulate UART, alleged software UART.
+1. Some Arduino boards may use GPIO to simulate UART, alleged software UART.
    This may consume most of the CPU cycles and cause problems with processing quaternion data.
 Quaternion data packages may be dropped in this situation.
    If you meet such a problem,  you may have to use a hardware UART instead.